Reporting fraud or scams

 - They ask you to click a link to update your personal information.

-- They tell you something is urgent and needs immediate attention.
+- They tell you something is urgent and needs your immediate attention.

 There are times we may contact you to check a transaction is genuine.
 We use an automated service so we can reach you as quickly as possible for any potentially suspicious activity.